The Great Bernese mixes the territorial, loyal Great Pyrenees with the confident but gentle Bernese Mountain Dog.

 Even a friendly greeting, like jumping up, can knock a child or an older person over.
 So if you own one of these giants, it is your responsibility to ensure it is socialized and trained to prevent dangerous behaviour.

-Socialization is a major part of making sure your Great Bernese puppy doesn’t grow into a suspicious, unpredictable adult.
+Socialization is a major part of making sure your hybrid puppy doesn’t grow into a suspicious, unpredictable adult.

 Effective socialization involves far more than just letting your puppy play with other dogs.
 Your puppy needs to learn about all the elements in his world, and how he should behave in different situations.